 The CSHE has a variety of resources on teaching and learning and can offer advice and strategies for teachers at the university.
 Of note, The Melbourne Sessional Teacher's Handbook is an valuable resource, providing advice and strategies for small group teaching at this University.

 For doctoral candidates who are engaged in teaching actitvites and thinking about an academic teaching career following their PhD, we offer a Specialist Certificate in Teaching for Graduate Researchers (SCTGR).

-For sessional teachers who wish to enhance their teaching skills, the CSHE will be running a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching, in October (2013).
+For sessional teachers who wish to enhance their teaching skills, the CSHE will be runs a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching.

 External resources that may be useful:

 Small-group Teaching (Oxford Brookes University)

 This website produced by Oxford Brookes University provides a useful guide to small group teaching.
 It outlines the characteristics of a small-group teaching environment and provides detailed strategies for encouraging discussion.

 This website from the University of Queensland covers a variety of topics on working as a tutor, from presenting and facilitating to handling difficult situations.

 This comprehensive guide to leading discussions provides practical advice on preparing for class including tips on using questions.